 • ES 301 Bioengineering Systems & Design or ES 302 Robotics Systems & Design or ES 303 Environment & Energy Systems Engineering (choose one based on Focus Area)

-• CS 104 Intro. to Game Programming or CS 105 Digital Media Computing or CS 106 Personal Robotics
+• CS 104 Intro. to Game Programming or CS 105 Digital Media Computing

 • EGRS 251 Introduction to Engineering and Public Policy

-• Focus Area (10 courses):
+• Focus Area (10 courses – updated Feb 2025*):

 • five engineering courses

-• three math, science, or engineering courses
+• two math, science, or engineering courses

 • two related elective courses from any division of the College

-• Capstone Design (2 courses)
+• Capstone Design (Two semester sequence)

 • Team-based design project in your focus area: CE 474/475 or ECE 491/492 or ME 497/498